 Furthering that, before each session we will discuss with our coaches what training zone (intensity) we want to be in.
 Using the results from step tests I know the heart rate parameters that define each training zone, so I can follow them closely to ensure that I am training at the right intensity.
-Finally, the Firstbeat software provides EPOC (Oxygen consumption) analysis and recovery time needed from a given workout.
+Finally, the Firstbeat software provides EPOC (Excess Post-exercise Oxygen Consumption) analysis and recovery time needed from a given workout.
 Over time, this information has allowed me to understand how my body recovers from certain types of sessions, meaning that I can perfect my recovery strategy.

 Do you use the Firstbeat Sports iPhone App and what do you use it for?